41 Years Ago: Nazareth Work With Roger Glover for the Last Time on ‘Rampant’

 Scottish hard rockers Nazareth spent the better part of the ’70s frantically flitting between recording studios and concert stages.
-They were working tirelessly to promote well-received LPs like ‘Razamanaz,’ ‘Loud and Proud’ — and come May of 1974, their fifth overall studio album, ‘Rampant,’ which under the circumstances was very aptly named.
+They were working tirelessly to promote well-received LPs like Razamanaz, Loud and Proud and, in May 1974, their fifth album, Rampant, which, under the circumstances, turned out to be appropriately named.

-‘Rampant’ was hardly the most consistent musical experience, but it did regale open-minded Nazareth fans with an entertaining survey of their versatility.
+Rampant was hardly the most consistent musical experience, but it did regale open-minded Nazareth fans with an entertaining survey of their versatility.
 If nothing else, the blended Scotch whiskey voice of Dan McCaffery and Manny Charlton’s fuzz-laden six string acted as binding agents for the somewhat disparate material.
-Both of which could almost always be counted to give Nazareth that — pardon the ‘This Is Spinal Tap‘ quote — extra push over the cliff, to the delight of their loyal fans.
+Both of which could almost always be counted to give Nazareth that — pardon the This Is Spinal Tap quote — extra push over the cliff to the delight of their loyal fans.

-And yet, despite producing so many winning moments, the only charting single from ‘Rampant,’ ‘Shanghai’d in Shanghai,’ wound up stalled just outside the U.K. Top 40, much to the band’s frustration.
-Nevertheless, it instilled a fresh sense of urgency that would see Nazareth delivering the best-selling LP of their career with 1975’s ‘Hair of the Dog.’
+And yet, despite producing so many winning moments, the only charting single from Rampant, “Shanghai’d in Shanghai,” wound up stalled just outside the U.K. Top 40, much to the band’s frustration.
+Nevertheless, it instilled a fresh sense of urgency that would see Nazareth delivering the bestselling LP of their career with 1975’s Hair of the Dog.

 See the Top 100 Albums of the ’70s

 Rock and Roll Hall of Fame’s Worst Snubs